 The betacoronavirus SARS-CoV-2 has been identified as the causative agent of an unprecedented world-wide outbreak of pneumonia starting in December 2019 in the city of Wuhan (China) [1], named as Covid-19.
 Considering that many cases run without developing symptoms or just with very mild symptoms, it is reasonable to assume that the incidence of this disease has been underregistered.
 This work focuses on the weekly Covid-19 incidence registered in Spain in the period (2020/02/23-2022/02/27).
 It can be seen in Figure 1 that the registered data (turquoise) reflect only a fraction of the actual incidence (red).
 The grey area corresponds to 95% probability of the posterior distribution of the weekly number of new cases (the lower and upper limits of this area represent the percentile 2.5% and 97.5% respectively), and the dotted red line corresponds to its median.

 Figure 1.
-Registered and estimated weekly new Covid-19 cases in each Spanish region.
+Registered and predicted weekly new Covid-19 cases in each Spanish region.

-In the considered period, the official sources reported 11,056,797 Covid-19 cases in Spain, while the model estimates a total of 25,283,406 cases (only 43.73% of actual cases were reported).
-This work also revealed that while the frequency of underreporting is extremely high for all regions (values of ω over 0.90 in all cases), the intensity of this underreporting is not uniform across the considered regions: Aragón is the CCAA with highest underreporting intensity (q=0.05) while Extremadura is the region where the estimated values are closest to the number of reported cases (q=0.50).
-Detailed underreported parameter estimates for each region can be found in Table 2.
-Although the main impact of the vaccination programmes can be seen in mortality data, the results of this work also showed a significant decrease in the weekly number of cases as well in all CCAA except Aragón .
-Figure 2 represents the estimated and registered Covid-19 weekly incidence globally for Spain.
-The estimated impact of the considered covariates is available in Table S1 (Supplementary Material).
+In the considered period, the official sources reported 11,056,797 Covid-19 cases in Spain, while the model predicts a total of 21,639,627 cases (only 51.10% of actual cases were reported).
+This work also revealed that while the frequency of underreporting is extremely high for all regions (values of ω over 0.90 in all cases), the intensity of this underreporting is not uniform across the considered regions: Aragón and Ceuta are the CCAAs with highest underreporting intensity (q=0.28) while Región de Murcia and País Valencià are the regions where the predicted values are closest to the number of reported cases (q=0.46).
+Detailed underreporting parameters estimates for each region can be found in Table 2.
+Although the main impact of the vaccination programmes can be seen in mortality data, the results of this work also showed a significant decrease in the weekly number of cases as well in all CCAA except Euskadi, as can also be seen in Table 2 through the estimates corresponding to parameter β2.
+Figure 2 represents the predicted and registered Covid-19 weekly incidence globally for Spain.

 Table 2.
-Estimated underreport ed frequency and intensity for each Spanish CCAA.
-Reported values correspond to the median and percentiles 2.5% and 97.5% of the corresponding posterior distribution.
+Estimated underreporting parameters and impact of the considered covariates (β1 and β2 are the coefficients for confinement and vaccination respectively) for each Spanish CCAA.
+Reported values correspond to the median and percentiles 25% and 75% of the corresponding posterior distribution.